nabil828/mern_demo/readme.md

 });
 const cityModel = mongoose.model("cities", citySchema);
 ```
 The `mongoose.connect` function call will establish the connection to the db.
 The `citySchema` variabale should match the schema of your collection in the mongodb.
-The `cityModel` object is going to be used to help us to pass SQL queries to the db.
+The `cityModel` object is going to be used to help us to mimic passing SQL queries to the db.

 - Now moving to the fun part.
 Let us add these *routes* in the server code to match, a GET(retrieve all), GET(retrieve one), POST(insert one), PUT(update one), & DELETE(delete all/one) requests.